Protecting Seniors in Nursing Homes from Heat Illnesses

 If nursing home employees don’t take proper precautions to prevent your loved one from heat injury or other conditions, you could be entitled to compensation for medical care and other losses.

 It goes without saying that no amount of compensation can ever account for the harm a senior has suffered, but the responsible parties must be held accountable.
 That’s our job; yours is to focus on healing.

 Our lawyers are known for our compassion and results.
 We’re committed to getting justice for your family.
-Call (901) 327-2100 to speak with the nursing home lawyer Memphis trusts.
+Call (901) 327-2100 or fill out the form on this page to speak with the nursing home lawyer Memphis trusts.